Article

 • Heat or cool a structure

-• Provide hot water for use in a structure
+• Provide hot water for use in a structure, except to heat swimming pools

 • Provide solar process heat